apache/iotdb/docs/UserGuide/Ecosystem Integration/Zeppelin-IoTDB.md

 ### About Zeppelin

-Zeppelin is a web-based notebook that enables interactive data analytics.
+Apache Zeppelin is a web-based system that enables interactive data analytics.
 You can connect to data sources and perform interactive operations with SQL, Scala, etc. The operations can be saved as documents, just like Jupyter.
-Zeppelin has already supported many data sources, including Spark, ElasticSearch, Cassandra, and InfluxDB.
+Zeppelin has already supported many data sources, including Spark, ElasticSearch, Cassandra, and InfluxDB and so on.
 Now, we have enabled Zeppelin to operate IoTDB via SQL.

 ![iotdb-note-snapshot](https://user-images.githubusercontent.com/5548915/102752947-520a3e80-43a5-11eb-8fb1-8fac471c8c7e.png)